How to Add Pages to Moodle Using the Static Pages Plugin (Free HTML Templates Included)

 moodle-install-plugin

-Step 2 – Configure the plugin
+Step 2 – Configure the Plugin

 After installing the plugin, you can see the “Static Pages” option under the “Site Administration” section as shown in the figure below.